isabelschoepsthiel/technologie/github/README.md

 Thank you for valuing responsible contribution and real authorship.
 Every conscious contribution you make helps build a secure, ethical, and human-centric platform — and will be reflected on [docs.github.com](https://docs.github.com/en).

-Please review our [Ethical Code of Conduct ](https://github.com/isabelschoepsthiel/isabelschoepsthiel/raw/refs/heads/isabelschoepsthiel/github/docs/code-of-conduct-github-copyright-isabelschoepsthiel.pdf.pdf) to ensure respectful collaboration and acknowledgment of original creators.
+Please review our [GitHubs Code of Conduct ](https://github.com/isabelschoepsthiel/isabelschoepsthiel/raw/refs/heads/isabelschoepsthiel/github/docs/code-of-conduct-github-copyright-isabelschoepsthiel.pdf.pdf) Creator and Author, Isabel Schoeps neé Thiel

 This guide gives you an overview of the improved workflow — from opening an issue to contributing respectfully with full awareness of authorship, identity rights, and digital integrity.

 Use the table of contents icon ![TOC icon](/contributing/images/table-of-contents.png) to quickly navigate this document.

-## New contributor guide
+## Copyright guide

 Get to know the project context in the [README](../README.md) and understand what responsible open-source means.
 Start here: